Have you been injured in an accident that was not your fault?

 Clinical (or medical) negligence describes when someone suffers injury or illness as the result of a doctor, nurse or other health worker's carelessness.
 Our expert solicitor panel can help you claim compensation from the NHS trust or private clinic responsible.

 If you are just looking for a formal account of what went wrong as opposed to claiming compensation, you could make a formal complaint.
 You can contact Warneford Hospital, Warneford Lane, Headington, Oxford, Oxfordshire, for example, to follow the formal NHS complaints process against Oxford Health NHS Foundation Trust.

 Further information: Medical negligence compensation

-Chinnor serious injury compensation claims
+Serious injury claims

 Courts recognise that a serious injury can have a life-altering effect on an injured person.
-Damages will lessen the impact of bills other financial issues on a Claimant so they can focus on recovery.
+Damages will lessen the impact of bills other financial issues on a claimant so they can focus on recovery.
 Our network of expert solicitors have for many years aided families affected by serious accidents and injuries.
 Injuries and medical conditions held by the Courts to be catastrophic or serious include lung disease, cerebral palsy and head injuries.

 Further information: Serious injury compensation